⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 |---|---|---|

-| Forward P/E | 18.09 | The forward price-to-earnings ratio estimates how much investors are willing to pay for each dollar of projected future earnings, providing a forward-looking valuation. |
+| Forward P/E | 16.28 | Compares the current share price to estimated future earnings, indicating how much investors are willing to pay for future profitability. |

-| EV/EBITDA | -106.76 | Enterprise value to EBITDA measures the total value of a company relative to its earnings before interest, taxes, depreciation, and amortization, which can be negative for loss-making companies. |
+| EV/EBITDA | -95.96 | Measures the enterprise value relative to earnings before interest, taxes, depreciation, and amortization.
+A negative value can occur when EBITDA is negative, typically for loss-making companies like Workiva. |

 | Company | Market Cap (B) | P/E Ratio | P/B Ratio | Revenue Growth (%) | Operating Margin (%) |